 Now it is true that our culture cannot be accused of mistaken ideas on pure surplus income as it has been defined in this essay; for on that precise topic it has no ideas whatever.
 [CWL 15:153]

 This pure surplus income is quite an interesting object.
-When vis greater than zero, it is a rate of income over and above all current requirements for the standard of living, since that is provided by I’, and as well over and above all real maintenance and replacement expenditure, since that is provided by (1-v)I”.
-Thus one may identify (current) pure surplus income as the aggregate rate of (current) return (of current) capital investment: [CWL 15, 146]
+When v is greater than zero, it is a rate of income over and above all current requirements for the standard of living, since that is provided by I’, and as well over and above all real maintenance and replacement expenditure, since that is provided by (1-v)I”.
+Thus one may identify (current) pure surplus income as the aggregate rate of (current) return (for concomitant) capital investment: [CWL 15, 146]

-Yet, as explanatory, it deserves understanding, recognition, emphasis and respect.
+Yet, as explanatory of a process which must be scientifically explained and understood so as to be properly managed, it deserves understanding, emphasis and respect.
 It is a special functional macroeconomic meaning for the bare utterance “return” to designate “current return for reinvestment”.
 And, since the return is at a rate with respect to time, there is a rate of return.

 In order to understand macroeconomic return with respect to its source, its purpose, and its manner of circulation, we present a simple table.
-In the table, credit is issued by the banking system each period for expansionary investment; previously-issued expansionary credit goes from outlays to incomes to expenditures to receipts; i.e. it circles back for reuse.
-However, two brakes get applied gradually to the expansion: First, marginal productivity declines as the field of opportunities for expansion gets saturated; second, the repair and maintenance requirements of the accumulated expansion mount with mounting investment to make accumulating monetary claims in the process.
-In the limit there are a) no further expansionary opportunities, b) the credit money outstanding getting directed to R&M just to maintain capacity.
+In the table, credit may be issued by the banking system each period to supplement pure surplus income for expansionary investment; previously-issued expansionary credit goes from outlays to incomes to expenditures to receipts; i.e. it circles back for reuse.
+However, two brakes get applied gradually to the expansion: First, marginal productivity declines as the field of opportunities for expansion gets saturated; second, the repair and maintenance requirements of the accumulated capital mount with mounting investment to impose accumulating monetary claims in the process.
+In the limit there are a) no further expansionary opportunities, and b) the credit money outstanding is getting directed to R&M just to maintain capacity.

 - The norm and rule of expanding the money supply in an expanding economy by properly infusing the productive process with interest-bearing credit money; i.e. we seek to understand the nature and purpose of new credit money